aws-samples/mask-rcnn-tensorflow/infra/docker/RUN_MULTI_NODE.md

   ```
   - Create a config file in ssh_container folder with same content the `~/.ssh/config`
   - Copy the contents of the container's key `ssh_container/id_rsa.pub` to `ssh_container/authorized_keys`
+  - Change ownership of the `ssh_container/config` file by `sudo chown root:root config`.
+In the container you are the root user.
   - Check and change permission of files as needed in ssh_container directory to match the following
   ```
   drwxrwxr-x  2 ubuntu ubuntu 4096 Sep 13 17:42 ./